 - 2.1.
 Benefits-Eligible Employee.
 Any Lamar component employee defined as a regular full-time employee by the Teachers Retirement System of Texas is a Benefits-Eligible Employee.
 This includes all persons employed for a definite period of at least four and one-half months or one (1) long semester at a workload not less than one-half of the standard workload, excluding those employees who are required as a condition of employment to be enrolled as students. - 2.2.
-Course.
-Any course offered by a Texas state institution of higher education for which Academic or Technical credit is awarded upon successful completion of the course.
-The term "course" shall include any associated laboratory or other practical instruction only if such instruction is an integral part of the course, and is not separately numbered.
-The term course shall include "Developmental" and "Pre-Collegiate" courses and laboratories that are offered on a regular basis by a Lamar component and published in its official undergraduate academic catalog. - 2.3.
+Course Description.
+Any course offered by a Texas institution of higher education for which academic or technical credit is awarded for successful completion of the course.
+Course shall include associated laboratory or other practical instruction only if such instruction is an integral part of the course, and is not separately numbered.
+Course(s) shall include developmental courses and laboratories that are offered by a Lamar component and published in its official undergraduate academic catalog. - 2.3.
+Course Limits.
+Benefits eligible employees may enroll in two (2) courses in the Fall Semester, two (2) courses in the Spring Semester, and one (1) course in a Summer Semester. - 2.4.
 First Class Day.
-For a class offered under any regularly published semester or term schedule, the official "first class day" established for that semester or term regardless of the actual date of the first meeting of the specific class.
-For any class for which an official "first class day" is not established or cannot be determined under the preceding definition, the date of the first scheduled meeting of the class. - 2.4.
+For a course offered under any regularly published semester or term schedule, the official "first class day" established for that semester or term regardless of the actual date of the first meeting of the specific class.
+For any class for which an official "first class day" is not established or cannot be determined under the preceding definition, the date of the first scheduled meeting of the class. - 2.5.
 Standard Workload.
 The standard workload for an employee (100% FTE) shall be the workload defined in State law or regulation as the standard workload.
 If no such definition is available, the percent FTE reported for that employee to the Texas Higher Education Coordinating Board in accordance with Lamar component rules and procedures shall be used for purposes of the plan.

 - 3.1.
-A Benefits-Eligible Employee is eligible to make application for payment under the plan for any course, the First-class day of which falls on or after the day that the employee has been a Benefits-Eligible Employee for a continuous period of six (6) calendar months. - 3.2.
+A benefits-eligible employee is eligible to make application for payment under the plan for any course, the First-class day of which falls on or after the day that the employee has been a benefits-eligible employee for a continuous period of six (6) calendar months. - 3.2.
 An employee whose application is significantly incorrect in fact, who violates the provisions or procedures of the plan, or who fails to complete his or her obligations under the Plan, may be declared ineligible for any subsequent participation in the Plan.